 9- Serve chana masala with hot roti, poori or bhatura.

-Also check our other favourite chickpea recipes –
+Also check our other favourite curry recipes –

 Chana masala | Indian chickpea curry